Evn2025/Mindfulness-Kids-Club-TwentyTwentyFive/README.md

 About

-The’ Mindfulness Kids Club' is a club based in England.
+The 'Mindfulness Kids Club' is a club based in England.
 Created by three founders, who wanted to bring to life their love mindfulness.

 Table of Contents